Sole Trader Mortgages

 Any lender may ask for additional documents once the case has been initially underwritten.

-One big factor will be the amount of time you have been trading. when you have been a sole trade for 12 months, then you will be looking at a 15% deposit.
+One big factor for your sole trader mortgage will be the amount of time you have been trading. when you have been a sole trade for 12 months, then you will be looking at a 15% deposit.
 After you have been trading 18 months and have an accountant’s projection for year 2 it could be possible with 10% deposit (this will also come down to several other factors).
 Once you have 24 months trading then options can start from 10% deposit.

 It it possible to have a 5% deposit and use the government backed Help to Buy scheme.
 All information is covered in our Help to Buy mortgage article, click here to read more